davpinto/fastknn/README.md

 Plot Classification Decision Boundary
 -------------------------------------

 The `fastknn` provides a plotting function, based on `ggplot2`, to draw bi-dimensional decision boundaries.
-If your dataset has more than 3 variables, only the first two will be considered.
-In future versions of `fastknn` the most descriptive variables will be selected automatically beforehand, using a **feature ranking** tecnique.
+If your dataset has more than 2 variables, only the first two will be considered.
+In future versions of `fastknn` the most descriptive variables will be selected automatically beforehand, using a **feature ranking** technique.

 ### Two-class Problem